vegaprotocol/specs/protocol/0047-DSRF-data_source_filter.md

 ## Acceptance criteria

 1. Filters can be used with any data source provider (internal, signed message, Ethereum etc.)
-	1. Create a filter for each type of source provider and ensure that only data matching the filter gets through
+	1. Create a filter for each type of source provider and ensure that only data matching the filter gets through. (<a name="0047-DSRF-001" href="#0047-DSRF-001">0047-DSRF-001</a>)
 	1. Create the same filter for multiple types of provider and ensure that with the same input data, the output is the same
 1. All filter conditions are applied
 	1. Create a filter with multiple (AND) conditions and ensure that data is only passed through if all conditions are met